 The Graduate Certificate in Data Analytics provides foundational knowledge in data analytics, including data management, machine learning, data mining, statistics, and visualizing and communicating data.

-The interdisciplinary Graduate Certificate in Data Analytics is offered through a collaboration between the College of Computer and Information Science, the College of Social Sciences and Humanities, and the D'Amore-McKim School of Business.
+The interdisciplinary Graduate Certificate in Data Analytics is offered through a collaboration between the Khoury College of Computer Sciences, the College of Social Sciences and Humanities, and the D'Amore-McKim School of Business.

 The program is designed to provide students with foundational knowledge in “big data,” data analytics, including data management, machine learning, data mining, statistics, and visualizing and communicating data, that can be applied to data-driven decision making in any discipline.

 Classes benefit from Northeastern’s signature experiential learning program, drawing on students’ current professional experiences to make real-world connections with subject matter.

 Four 4-credit foundation courses comprise Northeastern’s interdisciplinary Graduate Certificate in Data Analytics.
 Certificate course credits are transferable to master’s degree programs included in the university’s Data Analytics Programs.

 This program meets F-1 international student status requirements

 Learn core foundational knowledge in data science and data analytics – a field that is expanding rapidly and provides careers with enormous growth potential.

 This certificate can help you advance your career, continue your education to a full Master of Science in Data Science, or both.

 Examine how data is collected, stored, and retrieved; how data can be extracted from large, structured/unstructured datasets; how to analyze information using data mining and machine learning; and how to use information design and visual analytics to analyze and present results.